jenkins-x/jx-docs/content/getting-started/create-cluster.md

 jxpv4                           30Gi       RWO            Recycle          Bound       jx/jenkins                                                                    6d
 ```

-"I get error creating cluster exit status 1, or it seems to hang - what should I do?"
+"I get `Error creating cluster exit status 1`, or it seems to be hanging - what should I do?"

 Check to see if `minikube status` reports that minikube is actually already running.
 If it is, do `minikube stop` and then repeat the cluster creation process.
 Removing your `~/.minikube` directory is also known to help: you want to make sure you have a clean environment with a working driver installed before attemping to run `jx create cluster minikube`.

-"I get Error: Command failed  kubectl create clusterrolebinding add-on-cluster-admin --clusterrole cluster-admin --serviceaccount kube-system:default, help!"
+"I get `Error: Command failed kubectl create clusterrolebinding add-on-cluster-admin --clusterrole cluster-admin --serviceaccount kube-system:default`, help!"

 It may already exist through your use of Minikube before with RBAC.
-Delete any existing clusterrolebinding with the above name and then repeat the `jx create cluster minikube` command.
+Delete any existing cluster role binding with the above name (`kubectl delete clusterrolebinding add-on-cluster-admin`) and then repeat the `jx create cluster minikube` command.

-If the above continues OK, you'll be greeted with `Please enter the name you wish to use with git:`.
+If the above proceeds OK, you'll be greeted with `Please enter the name you wish to use with git:`.

 * you can specify more cores than you actually have!